Then & Now

 My current album release “Forever Fresh!” is a power pop anthology from 1979 to 1986 and consists of twenty-three original songs that have been digitally remixed and remastered.
 The album was originally slated to be released on CD in Japan in early 2020.
 But along came the coronavirus and the entire world seemed to come to a screeching halt!
 Finally, Counterfeit Records released the album on CD in the USA on November 1, 2020 and Wizzard In Vinyl released the album on CD in Japan shortly after the new year 2021.
 To date, there are no plans to release the album on vinyl.

 We’re all still waiting for the corona virus and all its variants to get under control so we can get back to a world as close as possible to the one we fondly remember.

-Presently, I’ve been recording new songs for a release sometime in 2022.
-Terry Carolan from Just Boys and New Movies, along with Jeff Tracy from Blue Cartoon, have been kind enough to contribute a few parts to this new project!
+Presently, I’ve been recording new songs for a release sometime in 2023.
+Terry Carolan from Just Boys and New Movies, along with Jeff Tracy from Blue Cartoon and Kei Sato from The Choosers, have been kind enough to contribute a few tracks to this new project!
 The plan right now is to release this new material on vinyl with a possible CD release.
 Please check back for release dates!

 But in the meantime, I suggest you grab a copy of “Forever Fresh!” now and have some fun listening to these old friends of mine!